deephousevinyasa/ubiquitous-potato/_posts/2021-08-02-today-we-learn-about-don-quixote.md

 ---
 layout: post
-title: "today we'll learn about don quixote"
+title: "today we learn about don quixote"
 categories:
 ---